IMRANINDERLOK/PTLD-ML-omics/README.md

 ## 🤝 Citation

-If you use this repository or any part of the workflow, please cite the related publication once available.
+If you use this repository, workflow, or related results, please cite the associated publication once available.